nwyche9/Java_Data_Algo/README.md

   InsertionSort is a folder with an implementation for an insertion sort algorithm.

   SelectionSort is a folder with multiple implemenations of insertion sort algorithms for the future.

+  Binary Search is a folder with an implementation of the Binary Search algorithm